hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 But then I end up with some bad choices:

-- I can precede and follow every invocation of `Map` with custom `for` loops to fix up types;
+- I can precede and follow every invocation of `Map` with custom `for` loops to fix up types, and lose some compile-time type safety;
 - or instead of one polymorphic implementation I can write a custom `Map` for every pair of types that I want to map from and to;
-- or I can give up on type safety and write programs using mostly `interface{}` values.
+- or I can use a variant of `Map` that uses runtime reflection to coerce types as described in [Writing type parametric functions in Go][], lose all compile-time type safety, and take a big performance hit.

+[Writing type parametric functions in Go]: http://blog.burntsushi.net/type-parametric-functions-golang/

 The same problem applies to other list manipulation functions:
 `Filter`, `Take`, `Reduce`, etc.